 Alcoholism is one of the most commonly prevalent problems that most people are struggling with, yet it is the trickiest one to deal with.
 Consumption of alcohol, especially when it is consumed beyond a given limit, can have detrimental effects on your physical and mental health.
 Moreover, the habit itself can be extremely addictive and a difficult one to quit.
-Despite all the demerits of alcohol, it is still legalized in most societies and is easily and widely available for purchase.
+Despite all the demerits of alcohol, it is still legalized in most societies and is quickly and widely available for purchase.

 Find Your Will Power

 The very first step towards quitting a habit is to have the willingness and determination to do so.
 Nothing can help you do something if you are not willing to do it yourself.
 The same applies to alcoholism.
 Find the willingness and determination to quit the habit within yourself.
-Tell yourself how badly your habit is affecting you and your loved ones and how you can improve your quality of life if you are able to come out of it.
+Tell yourself how badly your addiction is affecting you and your loved ones and how you can improve your quality of life if you can come out of it.
 If the victim is one of your loved ones, then speak to him and convince him to be determined.
 Many people lose their determination because they feel they are too weak.
 Speak to them and assure them that they can not only do it but will be able to live a happier and healthier life once they quit successfully.

 The Right Support

 When one tries to quit a habit that he has been severely addicted to, he is most likely to struggle with withdrawal symptoms.
 This is perfectly normal.
-What is important to understand is that at this point, the right kind of physical, mental and emotional support is the key successfully let this phase pass.
+What is essential to understand is that at this point, the right kind of physical, mental, and emotional support is the key to successfully let this phase pass.
 Find a support group of people who are also in your boat and are trying to quit the habit.
 Listen to their stories.
 Talk to people who have already quit it successfully.
 This will encourage you to keep going without losing your determination.
 If you have a loved one who is struggling with the problem, talk to him and offer him all the support and assurance that he needs.